-Before you interview, makes sure both the SEVIS fee and the Visa application fee have been paid.
+Before your interview, make sure both the SEVIS fee and the Visa application fee have been paid.

-You will want to bring all your documentation with you: passport, receipt of fee payments, visa photo, and I:20.
+Take the following documentation to the interview: passport, receipt of fee payments, visa photo, and I-20.

-During the interview you will be prepared to provide evidence of your academic ability and intentions, financial ability to study in the US and your intention to return to your home country upon completion.
+During the interview, be prepared to provide evidence of your academic ability and intentions, financial ability to study in the US and your intention to return to your home country upon completion.